 Eric recommends drinking this wine with a cold duck salad or grilled salmon.
 Tom added that it goes well while playing bocce ball in St. Helena (he is part of the St. Helena Bocce leagues).
 And for future vintages, this wine will have very little skin contact before being pressed off – or as Eric puts it, “we will have a burrito break for lunch after harvesting and then immediately press off the grapes”.

-Total production is small – slightly under 2,000 cases annually.
+Total production of Patent Wines is small – slightly under 2,000 cases annually.
 The wines are sold direct to consumer through their website or through visits with limited distribution, primarily on the east coast.
-For more information, to schedule an in-person tasting, to purchase wine or to join their wine club, visit: www.doublepluswines.com
+For more information, to schedule an in-person tasting, to purchase wine or to join their wine club, visit: www.patentwines.com